 I began my visit to Varese at Villa Panza, an 18th-century estate that houses a 20th-century art collection.
 The villa’s most recent proprietor, Count Giuseppe Panza, amassed a collection of over 150 pieces by contemporary American artists.
-In 1996, the villa and its art collection were bequeathed by the Panza family to the FAI, Italy’s national trust, and in 2000, the trust opened the villa as a museum.
+In 1996, the villa and its art collection were bequeathed by the Panza family to the FAI, Italy’s national trust, and in 2000, the trust opened the villa to the public as a museum.

 Villa Panza has an on-site restaurant and cafe, but I decided to head into downtown Varese for lunch.
 After a quick five-minute drive, I parked at city hall and walked into town.
 The north-south Corso Giacomo Matteotti spans the entire length of the centro storico and is brimming with upscale boutiques catering to the local population.
 A few blocks over is the 16th-century Baroque Basilica di San Vittore Martire with an imposing campanile, surrounded by charming vicoli lined with bars, enotecas, and cafes.
 I popped into Cyclery, a paninoteca with outdoor seating on a piazza behind the church.
 The menu was extensive, but I narrowed in on a panino with prosciutto di San Daniele, dried figs, toasted almonds, and squacquerone, a creamy and tangy cow’s milk cheese produced in Emilia Romagna.
 The beautiful weather paired nicely with my delectable pranzo.

 It was the golden hour, and the sun was about to launch into a dramatic exit to the west.
-I began my descent down Via del Santuario, taking a shortcut that bypassed a very long switchback.
-I was in my car 20 minutes later and back on the road, bound for Lake Como.
+I began my descent of Via del Santuario, taking a shortcut that bypassed a very long switchback.
+I was back in my car 20 minutes later and on the road, bound for Lake Como.
 At one point I glanced in my rear view mirror and saw a magical sight: the sun, nearing the horizon, illuminated the whites of the snow-capped Alps in neon shades of purple and orange—very much like the fluorescent Dan Flavin works I had seen earlier that day.
 It was an apropos ending to another stellar day of solo travel.

 Last visited in October, 2019